 City’s First Readers, an initiative of New York City Council, is a collaboration of not-for-profits and public libraries with the goal of implementing community-wide early-literacy immersion programs.
 We offer children additional literacy experiences at their homes, schools, daycare centers, libraries, hospitals and other key locations throughout their immediate neighborhoods.

-Many of New York City’s children do not enter school with the tools that they need to succeed.
-As a city, we can close this achievement gap by surrounding children and families with opportunities that build strong foundations in early literacy.
+Many of New York City’s children do not enter school with the tools they need to succeed.
+We can prevent an achievement gap by surrounding children and families with opportunities to build a strong foundation in early literacy.